You are not alone.

 Ask for the compassionate care delivered by clinicians who specialize in helping families stabilize and develop a plan that is customized to your kid’s mental health needs and your family’s circumstances.

-The WARM program has immediate openings for acute responsive care and is offered to families and children through 15 Allina hospitals and clinic locations.
+Families can immediately request acute responsive care through 15 Allina hospitals and clinic locations.
 Families can be referred by Allina providers and services or by calling Washburn Center intake at 612-871-1454.
 WARM services are available to all children regardless of their insurance coverage.